KristofferC/Phon/README.rst

 * Can insert cohesive elements between grains in a Voronoi tessellated mesh.
 * Can currently export the mesh to formats readable by Abaqus and OOFEM.

-Phon is a very recent project and is therefore being changed and updated frequently.
-No regards are taken to keep any backwards compatibility.

 Documentation
 =============
 Documentation can either be built from source or found